MauroDeryckere/MauEng/Readme.md

 ### Features
 - Instanced Rendering<br>
-As a test I loaded a mesh with 100 000 instances.
+As a test, I loaded a mesh with 100,000 instances.
 The mesh is a simple gun and has 1425 indices and 311 vertices.
-This runs very smoothly on my hardware (RTX 3060, 60 FPS cap but main thread was sleeping for +/-10ms and GPU had a lot of room left)
+This runs very smoothly on my hardware (RTX 3060, 60 FPS cap, but main thread was sleeping for +/-10ms and GPU had a lot of room left)
 ![Screenshot](docs/ZoomedOutInstances.png)
 ![Screenshot](docs/ZoomedInInstances.png)

 - Bindless (indirect) Rendering<br>
-The renderer uses a global index and vertex buffer, draw commands are batched and issued using vkCmdDrawIndexedIndirect.
+The renderer uses a global index and vertex buffer; draw commands are batched and issued using vkCmdDrawIndexedIndirect.
 Textures are in a descriptor array.

 - Deferred rendering<br>